haolingdong-msft/working-docs/cadl/Adopting TCGC usage and access for spread cases.md

 void op1(BodyFileDetails body);
 ```

-### Case9: combination of spread and flattened method signature
+### Case9: combination of spread body op and flattened body op
 ```ts
 op op1(...A);
 op op2(a: A);